sirruserror/LSL2/README.md

 ## ATTRIBUTION
-This project is inspired by the work of Microsoft on WSL2, and we have taken inspiration from their design and implementation to create a similar experience for Linux users.
-We would like to acknowledge the efforts of the Microsoft team in developing WSL2, which has paved the way for projects like LSL2 to exist.
+This project is inspired by the work of Microsoft on WSL2

 ## LICENSE
 LSL2 is licensed under the BSD 3-Clause License, which allows for free use, modification, and distribution of the software.
 You can find the full text of the license in the LICENSE file included in this repository.